Inside LA - The Los Angeles Lowdown

 3. LIGHTS, CAMERA, ACTION!

 After lunch continue your Hollywood experience with a studio tour.
 Paramount Studios is the only old time Hollywood movie studio still in the area and it’s well worth doing the tour to get an understanding of how the industry works.
-Remember, making movies isn’t actually glamorous, it’s an industrial process – involving building sets, creating costumes, feeding cast and crew, mounting cameras on cranes etc – and you’ll learn all about it here.
+Remember, making movies isn’t actually glamorous, it’s an industrial process – involving building sets, making costumes, feeding cast and crew, mounting cameras on cranes etc – and you’ll learn all about it here.

 4. GO FULL-ON GLAMOR